top of page

 Introductory Meditation Course & Beginner's Zen Retreat

-The Regular Introductory Meditation Course takes five Tuesday or Thursday evenings (Ann Arbor & Toronto) or four Tuesday evenings (Chicago & New York City).
+The Regular Introductory Meditation Course takes five Tuesday or Thursday evenings (Chicago & Ann Arbor) or four Tuesday or Thursday evenings (New York City & Toronto).

 Beginner's Zen Retreat runs from Friday evening at 7 pm through Saturday at noon with an overnight stay at the temple.
 The Retreat serves both out-of-towners and those who cannot make it to the regular evening course, and also those who wish to experience temple life by staying overnight.
 Both courses cover the same content.